PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 This page "loops" through the object feature data, so you can see the order the data was collected in.
 You can click the "Pause" button to stop or start this looping.

+# Viewing the object information later
+After processing your video, and viewing the objects, you can close down the SkyComb Analyst.
+If you come back later, start up the SkyComb Analyst, and select the same video, the object information is loaded from the DataStore.
+You can review the object data without reruning the image processing step.